shaunreichman/investment_tracker/docs/TAX_STATEMENT_IMPLEMENTATION_GUIDE.md

 - [x] Test integration with existing fund event flow

 ## Phase 2 Implementation Steps (Future Enhancement)

+**Note**: Phase 2 tasks have been parked for later implementation.
+We'll return to these enhancements when needed.

 ### Step 5: Improve Fund Detail Display
 - [ ] TBD - To be discussed and planned after Phase 1 completion